SQUAREWHEELS.org.uk

-During a short but fierce electrical storm over east Berkshire on 27 July 2008, I stood at an open window and took some movie-clips with my Canon PowerShot S2 camera.
-I was fortunate enough to record this exciting sequence — described through the frame-captures below — and the accompanying sound-effect.
+During a short but fierce electrical storm over east Berkshire on 27 July 2008, I stood at an open window and took some video-clips with my Canon PowerShot S2 camera.
+I was fortunate enough to record this exciting sequence—described through the frame-captures below—and the accompanying sound-effect.

 Above: The sky is dark before the lightning.